Frequently Asked Questions (FAQ)

 General information about the project

-What is IPUMS PMA (IPUMS Performance Monitoring and Accountability 2020)? [top]
+What is IPUMS PMA (IPUMS Performance Monitoring for Action)? [top]

-IPUMS PMA is a project designed to help researchers conduct comparative analyses of the Performance Monitoring and Accountability 2020 (PMA2020) project, funded by the Bill & Melinda Gates Foundation and administered by a research team at Johns Hopkins University.
+IPUMS PMA is a project designed to help researchers conduct comparative analyses of the Performance Monitoring for Action (formerly known as Performance Monitoring and Accountability 2020 - PMA2020) project, funded by the Bill & Melinda Gates Foundation and administered by a research team at Johns Hopkins University.
 The data come from (mostly) nationally-representative household, female, and service delivery point surveys carried out in 11 countries pledging to the Family Planning (FP2020) effort, a global partnership supporting women's right to freely decide their own childbearing.
 The first round of survey data was collected in 2013.
-PMA2020 collects data in each participating country at least annually, sometimes with more than one round per year.
+PMA collects data in each participating country at least annually, sometimes with more than one round per year.
 Enumerators use mobile devices to enter survey responses.
-High frequency and low cost collection allows PMA2020 to provide researchers with data to monitor key family planning indicators over time.
+High frequency and low cost collection allows PMA to provide researchers with data to monitor key family planning indicators over time.
 Names and low-level geographic information are not included, to protect the confidentiality of respondents.
 The IPUMS PMA variables have consistent codes and online documentation to facilitate cross-national and cross-temporal comparisons.
 This "integration" process is described more fully here.

 IPUMS PMA is similar to the IPUMS-DHS data system, which contains harmonized Demographic and Health Surveys data.

 What's in the future for IPUMS PMA? [top]

-In 2017, the PMA2020 team modified the initial survey design.
+In 2017, the PMA team modified the initial survey design.
 Any comparability issues caused by the adjustment are documented on a variable-specific basis.

-How does the PMA2020 project differ from the Demographic and Health Surveys? [top]
+How does the PMA project differ from the Demographic and Health Surveys? [top]